Yinameah/nvim-tabline/README.md

 I did quite some refactoring to support some new features and for the pleasure of hacking a bit on neovim plugin.

 Original author considered (rightfully) that it was not in the spirit of this very simple plugin.
-I recommend his work as a very initiation to neovim plugin.
+I recommend his work as a very nice initiation to neovim plugin.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/5160701/112813955-11465380-907f-11eb-93ae-b828ccb23a76.gif)